agayonlombardo/pores4thought/README.md

 *Dyson School of Design - Imperial College London*

+## Citing this work

+If you use this codes or part of them, as well as the informtion provided in this repo, please cite the following article:

+Gayon-Lombardo, A., Mosser, L., Brandon, N.P. et al. *Pores for thought: generative adversarial networks for stochastic reconstruction of 3D multi-phase electrode microstructures with periodic boundaries.* npj Comput Mater 6, 82 (2020). (https://doi.org/10.1038/s41524-020-0340-7)

 ## Getting Started

 These instructions will allow you to generate 2D slices of a SOFC anode, and 3D reconstructions of two types of electrode microstructures: a Lithium-ion cathode and a SOFC anode.